 Intellectual Property

-The University of Iowa Intellectual Property Policy outlines the criteria under which the University owns certain types of intellectual property.
-With respect to patentable inventions, the University owns inventions:
+The University of Iowa Intellectual Property Policy outlines the criteria under which the university owns certain types of intellectual property.
+With respect to patentable inventions, the university owns inventions:

-- Made by employees or post-doctoral appointees in the scope of their employment, including inventions that are an extension of their University research
+- Made by employees or postdoctoral appointees in the scope of their employment, including inventions that are an extension of their university research

-- Made by any individual using significant University resources
+- Made by any individual using significant university resources

-Researchers interested in commercializing their University-owned inventions through their startup company should reach out to the University of Iowa Research Foundation (UIRF) to discuss licensing opportunities for their company.
+Researchers interested in commercializing their university-owned inventions through their startup company should reach out to the University of Iowa Research Foundation (UIRF) to discuss licensing opportunities for their company.

-Typically, inventions made by company employees in space rented by the company—such as the TRI space or the Iowa Bioscience Innovation Facility (IBIF)—fall outside of the University’s IP Policy, but companies should be aware that there are a few circumstances under which the policy applies to such inventions.
+Typically, inventions made by company employees in space rented by the company—such as the TRI space or the Iowa Bioscience Innovation Facility (IBIF)—fall outside of the university’s IP Policy, but companies should be aware that there are a few circumstances under which the policy applies to such inventions.
 For example, inventions:

-- Made using resources in the IBIF along with resources in University laboratory space might be jointly owned by the University and the company
+- Made using resources in the IBIF along with resources in university laboratory space might be jointly owned by the university and the company

-- Made in the IBIF by a University employee would be owned by the University if the invention is an extension of that employee’s University research; this holds true even if the employee works part-time for the University and part-time for the company
+- Made in the IBIF by a university employee would be owned by the university if the invention is an extension of that employee’s university research; this holds true even if the employee works part-time for the university and part-time for the company

-Undergraduate Student, Graduate Student, Professional Student, and Postdoctoral Participation in Faculty/Staff Startups or Start
+Undergraduate Student, Graduate Student, Professional Student, and Postdoctoral Participation in Faculty/Staff Startups

 Participation in startup companies can be an exciting and valuable opportunity for students and postdocs, offering unique experiences and insights into entrepreneurship, technology transfer and the real-world application of research discoveries.
 However, it is crucial to establish policies to ensure ethical conduct, protect intellectual property, and maintain transparency.
-The following guidelines prioritize the protection of students and postdocs, their academic development, and their voluntary participation in research conducted or funded by faculty/staff startups.
+The following guidelines prioritize the protection of students and postdocs, their academic development, and their voluntary participation in research conducted or funded by university startups.

-The guidelines governing the use of University facilities and resources by startup companies also apply to students and postdoctoral researchers involved with a startup.
+The guidelines governing the use of university facilities and resources by startup companies also apply to students and postdoctoral researchers involved with a startup.

 Participation in startup activities should not distract from a student’s progress toward completing graduation requirements or a postdoc’s career goals.
 Advisors and mentors should provide guidance and support to ensure that participation in the startup aligns with the individuals’ educational and career objectives.